mitchest/optimus/README.md

 models for classification assessment, in an ecological context, can be found in Lyons et al. (2016).

-## Development

-This package has just come out of 'official' development, but functionality will continue to be refined and added.
-This is also the first package I have written for public access, so there will inevitably be bugs and issues.
-If you find them, please let me know about them - either directly on github, or the contact details below.

 ## Installation

 The best way to install optimus is to use Hadley Wickham's